jefflinwood/cordova-plugin-twiliovoicesdk/README.md

-# PhoneGap Plugin for Twilio Voice
+# Cordova Plugin for Twilio Voice
 PhoneGap/Cordova Plugin for Twilio Programmable Voice SDK

+# Changed Package Name to cordova-plugin-twiliovoice
+Note - as of August 21, 2018, this NPM package name will match the Cordova Plugin id (as version 3.0.x)

 ## Example Application
-Looking for a simple PhoneGap starter application to show how this is used? https://github.com/jefflinwood/twilio-voice-phonegap-example
+Looking for a simple Cordova/PhoneGap starter application to show how this is used? https://github.com/jefflinwood/twilio-voice-phonegap-example

 ## Twilio Voice